openedx/edx-documentation/en_us/students/source/SFD_enrolling.rst

 #.
 On your dashboard, locate the course.

 #.
-Select the course settings icon.
+Select the course settings icon, then select **Unenroll**.
+The course is removed from your dashboard.

    .. image:: ../../shared/students/Images/settings_icon_unenroll.png
       :width: 300